 God is gazing on me with love and holding me in being.

 I pause for a moment and think of this.

 Daily Prayer - 2013-02-13

-May I never take the gift of life for granted.
+Lord, may I never take the gift of freedom for granted.

 ‘Beware of practising your piety before others in order to be seen by them; for then you have no reward from your Father in heaven.